-At the June council meeting, staff presented an update following the open house, and was directed to create a work plan which outlines the next steps for the Town to address the requirements of Middle Housing.
+At the June 2024 Council meeting, staff presented an update following the open house, and was directed to create a work plan which outlines the next steps for the Town to address the requirements of Middle Housing.

-At the September Meeting the Planning Commission directed staff to create a decision matrix to help guide the conversation and code update process.
-Staff prepared the decision matrix and has provided supporting background documents to help inform the decision making process.
+At the September 2024 Planning Commission meeting, the Planning Commission directed staff to create a decision matrix to help guide the conversation and code update process.
+Staff prepared the decision matrix and provided supporting background documents to help inform the decision-making process.

-At the November meeting the Planning Commission directed staff to begin drafting code, and to give more detail, for various decision making options for the December meeting.
+At the November 2024 Planning Commission meeting, the Planning Commission reviewed the supporting documents, and directed staff to begin drafting code, and to give more detail, for various decision-making options for the December meeting.

-At the December Planning Commission meeting middle housing was discussed, and additional decisions were made as the commission worked through the elements of middle housing.
-Questions were provided to the town planner to answer at the next meeting.
+At the December 2024 Planning Commission meeting, middle housing was discussed, and additional decisions were made as the commission worked through the elements of middle housing.
 Staff was directed to continue drafting code to incorporate previous discussions, and to present the code once the remaining decisions were finalized after subsequent meeting(s).

-At the January 2025 meeting the planning commission further discussed middle housing and made decisions on how to address the various variables which are within the Town's authority to regulate.
+At the January 2025 Planning Commission meeting, the Planning Commission further discussed middle housing and made decisions on how to address the various variables which are within the Town's authority to regulate.
 Staff was asked to provide a draft code incorporating all of the requisite elements into a combined document for the February meeting.

-Staff compiled the various code amendments related to a range of legislative requirements and has included them in a combined development regulation code update draft document.
+Staff compiled the various code amendments related to a range of legislative requirements and included them in a combined development regulation code update draft document.
 This includes but is not limited to HB1110, SB5290, SB5258, and many others.

-At the February Planning Commission meeting the draft code was reviewed and discussed.
+At the February 2025 Planning Commission meeting, the draft code was reviewed and discussed.
 Several minor edits were suggested by commissioners and possible funding sources for impacts were discussed.
-The commission asked that staff make the edits in time for the joint council and planning commission meeting scheduled for the regular March Commission meeting.
-The draft sent along with the staff report to the March council is the same as the original draft sent to the planning commission at their February meeting.

 At the March Council meeting a copy of the draft code was provided as part of the planning staff report.

-The draft code has been updated to reflect the comments from the Planning Commission, incorporate staff recommendations, and administrative updates.
+It reflected the comments from the Planning Commission, incorporated staff recommendations, and outlined administrative updates.